-CDL is committed to compliance with all applicable EHS legal requirements enforced by local governing authorities such as BCA, NEA, Ministry of Manpower, Singapore Civil Defence Force and other relevant enforcers.
-Through constant monitoring, evaluation, and auditing of our ISO 14001 and OHSAS18001 certified EHS management system, CDL actively ensures that all our activities and operations comply with existing regulatory requirements.
+CDL is committed to comply with all applicable EHS legal requirements enforced by local authorities such as BCA, NEA, MOM and SCDF.
+Through constant monitoring, evaluation, and auditing of our ISO14001 and OHSAS18001 certified EHS management system, CDL actively ensures that all our activities and operations comply with existing regulatory requirements.

 Managing Construction Noise

 In Singapore, NEA regulates the noise levels from construction sites with a set of permissible noise limits that vary depending on the time of the day and neighbouring premises.
 To protect nearby residents, we place emphasis on our builders to comply with the construction noise limits at all our construction sites.